fatherdougalmaguire/novato/README.md

-Novato is a SwiftUI/Swift emulator compatible with the Microbee 32IC
+Novato is a SwiftUI/Swift emulator compatible with the Microbee 32IC home computer

 Requires MacOS Sonoma 14.6 or greater